thisisnsh/aithing/README.md

     - OAuth Claude MCP Style
 - Login Firebase
 - Get API from Firebase
-- Remove accessiblity permission

-- Fix tab open animation.
-Not opening from top but from center
-- Fix tab closure
 - Fix already image search bug
+- Hide from screenshot
+- Do not stop blinking animation until model ends

 Sunday
+- Fix tab open animation.
+Not opening from top but from center.
+When going from low to high height.
 - Elicitation
 - Video
 - Release